lodybo/lodybo-ghost-blog/README.md

 Ghost needs to run while developing, that can be done with the `grunt shell:run-ghost` command.
 Visit your fresh Ghost install on `localhost:2368`.
 After that, `grunt serve` will watch when you develop any source files.

+Alternatively, you can run `grunt` or `grunt start` and it will run the two tasks defined above.

 Also, `grunt test` will run all the tests and `grunt build` will build build everything and move it to the `dist/` folder where we can preview.